rahul-chatterjee-27/Zero-to-Advance-C-Programs/README.md

 # 🧠 Basic C Programs

+A well-organized C programming collection with topic-wise folders covering basics, arrays, conditionals, loops, functions, pointers, strings, recursion, files, structures, and logic-building.
 This repository contains a collection of beginner-friendly C programs designed to build foundational programming skills.
 Each file in this repo demonstrates a basic concept or utility in C programming, such as arithmetic operations, data type usage, swapping logic, and conversions.

-📂 Folder Overview (C Programming)
-#Basic
-🔸 Simple C programs covering input/output, variables, and operators.
-#Array
-🔸 Programs on 1D and 2D arrays with insertion, deletion, and traversal logic.
-#Conditional
-🔸 if, else, nested if, and switch case-based decision-making examples.
-#Loop
-🔸 Usage of for, while, and do-while loops to solve repetitive tasks.
-#Function
-🔸 Covers user-defined functions, return types, and function calling mechanisms.
-#Pointer
-🔸 Programs to understand pointer basics, arithmetic, and pointer to pointer concepts.
-#Recursion
-🔸 Recursive solutions like factorial, sum of digits, and Fibonacci series.
-#String
-🔸 String handling using character arrays and standard functions like strlen, strcpy.
-#Logical
-🔸 Logical puzzles and pattern-printing programs for improving logic-building.
-#File Handling
-🔸 Working with files — reading, writing, and appending using file I/O functions.
-#Structure & Union
-🔸 Demonstrates usage of struct and union for handling complex data types.
+This C programming repository is organized into topic-wise folders for easy learning and practice.
+It covers Basic programs for I/O and variables, Arrays (1D/2D operations), Conditional statements like if and switch, and all types of Loops.
+It also includes Functions, Pointers, and Recursion examples such as factorial and Fibonacci.
+You'll find String handling using standard functions, Logical problems and patterns, File Handling with read/write operations, and examples of Structure & Union for managing complex data types.
+Ideal for students, beginners, and interview prep.

 ## 📁 Basics